keechma/keechma-pipelines/README.md

     pp/restartable))
 ```

 That's it.
-There is no boilerplate, there is no book-keeping.
+No boilerplate, no book-keeping.

 **There is an extensive test suite, and you can consult it for more examples.**